Jubatian/rrpge-spec/specs/kcall.rst

 ------------------------------------------------------------------------------

-0x10: Get device properties
+0x10: Request device
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-- F.name: kc_inp_getprops
+- F.name: kc_inp_reqdev
 - Cycles: 800
 - Host:   Required.
-- N/S:    May always return 0 indicating the device is not available.
+- N/S:    May always return 0 if the host doesn't support input.
-- Param0: Device to query (only low 4 bits used).
+- Param0: Device ID to request at (only low 4 bits used).
-- Ret.X3: Device properties.

-The return value provides the properties of the device queried.
-It is composed of the following fields:

-- bit 12-15: Input device type.
-- bit    11: Nonzero indicating the device is available.
-- bit  5-10: Device-specific flags (zero unless specified otherwise).
-- bit     4: Set if bits 0-3 contain a valid device ID.
-- bit  0- 3: Device ID which this device maps to.

-If the device is not available, the return value is zero.

-Only device types allowed in the Application Header (see "bin_rpa.rst") may be returned.

-If bit 4 is set, it indicates that the device maps to the same physical device as an another, and that another device is a more accurate representation (for example a device type of text input may map to a keyboard).

-Before first calling this function, the given device ID behaves like there is no device behind (all functions returning according to N/S).
-By calling, the application notifies the kernel (and by it, the host) that it might want to use the device, so the device (if any) may come live.
-The kernel the same time updates the application state (0x070 - 0x07F, see "state.rst") according to the return.
+- Param1: Device type to request (only low 4 bits used).
+- Ret.X3: Zero if no suitable device exists, one otherwise.

+Requests the usage of a device, binding it to the given Device ID.
+Upon this call the host should allocate an appropriate device for the application's use, and subsequently return events for it.

+If multiple devices of a given type exist, their order of allocation should be consistent, that is for example the same (preferably the most suitable) device should be returned first.

+Requesting a device at an already occupied ID drops the previously allocated device on that ID as if the kc_inp_dropdev function was called on it.

-For the layout of Device-specific flags and more on the behavior and handling of input devices, see "inputdev.rst".
+For more information, see "inputdev.rst".

 0x11: Drop device